djipco/tdbp/README.md

 * If you disagree about something, [create an issue](https://github.com/djipco/tdbp/issues/new) so we can discuss it further.

-This list is a work in progress.
+This is a work in progress.
 I would love to hear about all the ways other practionners operate.

 ## NOMENCLATURE